yiisoft/docs/005-development-tool.md

 during development.

-> Note: In case you are using PhpStorm you have to mark `vendor/yiisoft` directory of each package as excluded.
+> Note: In case you are using PhpStorm you have to add `yiisoft` exclusion pattern in "Settings → Directories → Exclude Files".
 > Else it would go into infinite indexing cycle.